Bryan Davies, Baron Davies of Oldham: Political career

 He was Member of Parliament (MP) for Enfield North from February 1974 until he lost the seat in 1979 to the Conservative Tim Eggar.
 Davies later served as MP for Oldham Central and Royton from 1992 until the seat was abolished by boundary changes in 1997.
 He was defeated for the Labour selection in the new constituency of Oldham West and Royton by Michael Meacher (then incumbent MP for the old seat of Oldham West).
 He had also fought Central Norfolk in 1966 and Newport West in 1983.

 On 3 October 1997 Davies was created a life peer as Baron Davies of Oldham, of Broxbourne in the County of Hertfordshire.

 He served as Secretary to the Parliamentary Labour Party and Shadow Cabinet from 1979 until 1992.
 He also served as a member of the Medical Research Council from 1977 to 1979 and chaired the Further Education Funding Council from 1998 until 2000.
 In 2006, he was appointed to the Privy Council.

+Davies ceased to be a member of the House of Lords on 9 July 2024 under the House of Lords Reform Act 2014 because of non-attendance in the preceding session of Parliament.